Doug West: College career

-At Villanova University, West proved to be a smart player, gifted shooter with driving ability and a great leaping talent.
-He was consistently productive in his four-year college career with an average of 15 points per game, becoming one of the most prolific scorers in Wildcats history scoring 2,037 points from 1986 to 1989.
+At Villanova University, West averaged 15 points per game, scoring 2,037 points from 1986 to 1989.
 He still ranks fifth on the team's all-time scoring list.

 He made the Big East All-Freshman team in 1986 and was second in scoring to Harold Jensen as a sophomore at 15.2 points per game.
 West led the Wildcats in scoring as a junior with 16 points per game in 1988 and along with Mark Plansky, led the team to an exciting run in the 1988 NCAA tournament where Villanova upset both no. 3 Illinois then no. 2 Kentucky in the Sweet 16 before falling in the Elite 8 to no. 1 ranked Oklahoma who would eventually lose to Kansas in the NCAA Championship Game.
 West made the NCAA All-Southeast region team and the All-Big East team that season.
 As a senior in 1989 he would lead Villanova in scoring again with an 18 points per game and make All-Big East again.